capistrano/npm/README.md

 after 'deploy:finalize_update', 'npm:install'
 ```

+And `npm install` will be run in your in your `latest_release` path on `deploy:finalize_update`.

+### Limitations

+There's currently no way to specify a path other than the default `latest_releast` where npm installs.
+This will be fixed in a future version.

 ### Optimize

 Ideally when using npm, you should add `node_modules` to your `.gitignore` file to keep them out of your repository.